brown-dash/Dash-Documentation/markdown/properties/fieldsAndTags.md

 </details>

 ## Description
-Displays details of the current dashboard.
+Fields & Tags displays details of the current dashboard.
 This section states the author, creation date, and last modified date.
-Additionally, you can create a key: value field or tag.
+Additionally, you can create a key: value field or Tag.

 There are more available fields in `Developer Mode`.